Moscow Theological Academy: Academy in 1814-1917

-Metropolitan Philaret attached great importance to the divine service in the spiritual education of students.
-From 1835 to 1841, the position of rector was held by an outstanding scientist and church leader Archimandrite Philaret (Gumilyevsky), later Archbishop of Chernigov, who was canonized by the Ukrainian Orthodox Church of the Moscow Patriarchate in 2009.
-It was Archbishop Philaret who initiated the publication of the works of the Holy Fathers at the Moscow Theological Academy.
-However, the results of translation efforts came at the time of the next rector.
-In January 1842, Metropolitan Philaret (Drozdov) was presented with the first translations of the works of St. Gregory the Theologian, edited by the famous worker of science Archpriest Peter Delitsin.
-At the same time, the press organ of the Academy was created — "Additions to the works of the Holy Fathers".
-This undertaking was extremely important.
-Continuous connection with the patristic tradition is an indispensable condition for the development of Orthodox theology and spiritual life.
+From 1835 to 1841, the position of rector was held by Archimandrite Philaret (Gumilyevsky), who initiated the publication of the works of the Holy Fathers at the Moscow Theological Academy.
+In January 1842 first translations of the works of St. Gregory the Theologian was presented.
+At the same time "Additions to the works of the Holy Fathers" was created.
 Having begun systematic publishing activity with a series of patristic works, the Academy embarked on the path of revival of Orthodox theology.
 The "Additions" published articles of church-historical and theological content.
-This is the first scientific journal of the Academy, in fact, the "Theological Bulletin" in the initial stage of its existence.
+This is the first scientific journal of the Academy.
+The Moscow Theological Academy also took part in the translation of the Bible into Russian.